danieljcross/data_struc/fa24-final-project-danieljcross-main/outline.md

 ![Image](images/big_o_graph.png)

-This tutorial will cover three common data structures used in programming.
+This tutorial will cover three common data structures used in programming, and their respective Big O notations.

 ## II.
 Queue